HemangaChamod/Stockify/README.md

 ## Installation

-The application is distributed as a Windows installer.
+The application is distributed as a Windows installer(.exe).

 🔽 Download the latest release: https://github.com/HemangaChamod/Stockify/releases/tag/v1.0.0